 How Do We Help Kids Who Have Left the Faith?

 Perhaps the toughest question parents ask me is how they can help their wayward kids.
 The difficulty of this question stems not solely from the intellect, but from seeing the pain in the eyes of parents who are genuinely hurt and disappointed in the choices of their kids.
 What can we do?
-Here are some humble thoughts from my work with students:
+Here are some humble thoughts from my research and work with students:

 Pray.
 Philippians 4:6-7 says, “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 This first step may seem obvious.
 After all, which Christian parents don’t pray for their kids?
 But remember, while prayer is for our kids, it is also for us.
 God wants us to pray as an act of trust in Him, and he promises to guard our hearts as a result.